 Interior Finishes including corners, cupboards, painting, or wallpapers are also done at this stage.

 Exterior Walkways & Driveways are done either at this stage or just before handing over.

 This stage generally takes 3 – 4 weeks.

-- Flooring, Countertop Installations, and Exterior Grading (can be started once Drywall Installation is completed)
+(Can be started once Drywall Installation is completed.)

 - Ceramic or Porcelain Tiles, Vinyl, and Laminate are water-resistant and can be used in any of your rooms including the bathrooms, kitchens, and laundry rooms.

 - Engineered Flooring, Hardwood, and Carpets should be used in your living rooms, lounges, or bedrooms as per your choice.

 Flooring generally takes about 2 weeks to complete.